marcoush/email_reply_generator/README.md

+In the app.py, you can also adjust the prompt:

+&nbsp;   prompt = f"""

+You are my personal email assistant ...

+...

+"""

 Before we can start the app, we need to load the AI Model (llama3.2:3b, around 2GB big and enough for this use case):

 docker-compose up -d ollama